What is Chiari malformation?

 Chiari malformation is a structural problem in the back of the head where the skull and the spine connect.
 It may occur when the skull is smaller than normal or shaped in an unusual way.
 This causes some of the brain tissue at the base of the skull to be pushed into the upper spinal canal and may block the normal flow of spinal fluid in and around the brain.
 In most cases, Chiari malformation is a condition a baby is born with.

 Chiari malformation can range from very mild to severe, based on how much of the brain is affected.
+In most patients, the Chiari malformation is mild and no treatment is needed.

 What are the symptoms of Chiari malformation?